Here are the most common Car Insurance Spain FAQs:

 Click this link and complete the online form without any obligation to buy.

 You have to buy at least third party insurance in Spain.
 After that it is like most things.
 The more features and cover you want then the more you pay.
-If you have a newer car you might want to consider a fully comprehensive policy whilst if the vehicle is older perhaps you would be content with third party fire and theft.
+If you have a newer car you might want to consider a fully comprehensive policy whilst if the vehicle is older perhaps you could be content with third party fire and theft.

 People with newer vehicles tend to opt for a fully comprehensive policy.
 Alternatively, if your vehicle is older you might want to take out third party fire and theft.
 If you have an older car you need to weigh up the premium costs in relation to how much an insurance company will compensate you in the event your vehicle is written off.

 This depends on you.
-If the car is brand new you can take out a car insurance in Spain without any excess.
+If the car is brand new, you can take out a car insurance in Spain without any excess.
 Alternatively, to keep the premium down you might agree to accept an excess.
 The amount of excess will adjust the price.
 Clearly the greater the excess you are willing to accept then the lower the premium.
 Excesses start from around 90 euros.
 Most clients tend to accept a 200 or 300 euros excess on their fully comprehensive car insurance in Spain, but the decision is yours.

 Yes, many insurers will take into account your no-claims bonus from outside of Spain if it comes from an EU country.
 Other countries may also be accepted.